cincottash/SudokuSolver/README.md

 ## Features

-* Can solve any sudoku puzzle via backtracking <br/>
+* Can solve any? sudoku puzzle via backtracking <br/>

 ## Prerequisites